fivethirtyeight/data/trump-world-trust/README.md

-### What the world thinks of Trump
+# Trump World Trust

-The extracted data behind the story [What The World Thinks Of Trump](https://fivethirtyeight.com/features/what-the-world-thinks-of-trump/).
+This folder contains data behind the story [What The World Thinks Of Trump](https://fivethirtyeight.com/features/what-the-world-thinks-of-trump/).

 Two of the datasets concern the share of different countries' populations that: